Johnny on the Run: Plot

-Back in Edinburgh the police see the photo and ask his aunt why she never reported the boy as missing.
+Back in Edinburgh, the police see the photo and ask his aunt why she never reported the boy as missing.
 The crooks also see the newspaper and head north to find Janek because they hid the brooch in his jacket.
 They find the school and search for the brooch in the school safe.

-Meanwhile Janek heads a paper chase cross country run.
+Meanwhile, Janek heads a paper chase cross-country run.
 The police arrive and interview the headmaster.
 The girls (who are not part of the paper chase) explore the lockers and find the brooch.
-A little black girl decides to wear it as Janek likes her.
+A little black girl decides to wear it because Janek likes her.

-The crooks join the cross country race and catch Janek in a church with one of the girls who has the brooch.
-Janek rings the church bell and everyone including the police arrive.
+The crooks join the cross-country race and catch Janek in a church with one of the girls who has the brooch.
+Janek rings the church bell, and everyone, including the police, arrives.

-His aunt comes but Janek says he wants to say at the school.
+His aunt comes, but Janek says he wants to stay at the school.